Resources and Documents

 Attempting to view the opponent’s screen to gain an advantage (screen peeking)**

-*If both players are experiencing an unfixable frozen game state, and it is unclear which player is at fault, the problem should be resolved as outlined in 3.4.4.
+*If both competitors are experiencing an unfixable frozen game state, and it is unclear which competitor is at fault, the problem should be resolved as outlined in 3.4.4.
 Double Game Freeze.

 **Game Loss is recommended as the starting penalty for a first offense.
-If the player is confirmed to have engaged in a second offense, the penalty should be escalated to Disqualification.
+If the competitor is confirmed to have engaged in a second offense, the penalty should be escalated to Disqualification.

 5.4.2 Team Error

-This infraction encompasses problems found with a player’s Battle Team.
+This infraction encompasses problems found with a competitor’s Battle Team.

 5.4.2.1.
 Minor